threefoldfoundation/books/content/web4/ourledger/architecture.md

 ![](img/consensus_subsystem.png)

 Multiple VLang engines become the validators of this system.
-Each VLang engine runs sort of smart contract code and will integrate with the blockchain through the consensus layer
+Each VLang engine runs sort of smart contract code and will integrate with the blockchain through the consensus layer.

-Only once the consensus is achieved, the result of the code will result in change in the real world (e.g. a blockchain), this allows for a lot of flexibility
+Only once the consensus is achieved, the result of the code will result in change in the real world (e.g. a blockchain), this allows for a lot of flexibility.

 The blockchain is needed to support authentication, money transactions, multi signature, auditing records, ...

-This approach is designed to be compatible with ± all existing blockchain technologies, although some are more efficient than others
+This approach is designed to be compatible with ± all existing blockchain technologies, although some are more efficient than others.

 ### Benefits